SuperRonan/RayTracingFull/README.md

 CPU Real time ray tracer in resolutions arround 300x300, and the resolution can be changed on the fly.
 You can fly into the scene using ZQSD and arrows.
-The rendering is accelerated with a BVH (see Geometry/bvh_scene).
+The rendering is accelerated with a BVH.
 There are different rendering modes: "realistic" phong, normals, uv, acceleration strucure heat map and depth.

 The pre calculation of the shadows is currently desactivated due to some little artifacts, a longer pre-computation time and of course less precise shadows.
 It can be turned on by uncommenting the line to launch it in the main.
-But it offers faster performances (and soft shadows thanks to the interpolation at the edges).
+It offers faster performances (and soft shadows thanks to the interpolation at the edges).
+Mind the shadow scale, or it will take too long to compute.

-There is the beggining of a global illumination mode, but it is still very noisy, biased, and wrong.
+There is the beggining of a global illumination mode, but it is still very noisy, biased, and the result is wrong.
 The result of the global illumination should be very different to the "basic" ray tracing.
 The "basic" ray tracing uses only point lights for ligthing and the global illumination only samples from surface lights.